Recent Legal Update

 Process & Timing

-1. Who files: The petitioner (a co-owner).
+- Who files: The petitioner (a co-owner).
 Where: Clerk of Superior Court in the county where the property is located.
 What: Partition petition and summons, then proof of service (or a motion/application for alternate service if needed).
 When: Service must be completed within the time allowed by Rule 4, or the petitioner must timely extend the summons or issue an alias/pluries summons to keep the case alive as to the unserved party.
+In current Chapter 46A partition proceedings, a respondent generally has 30 days after service to answer.

-2. If a party is avoiding service: Document service attempts carefully (dates, addresses, sheriff returns, mail attempts).
-If personal service and mail methods fail despite due diligence, consider requesting service by publication under Rule 4(j1), with the required affidavit and publication steps.
+- If a party is avoiding service: Document service attempts carefully (dates, addresses, sheriff returns, mail attempts).
+If personal service and mail methods fail despite due diligence, consider requesting service by publication under Rule 4(j1).
+In partition proceedings, N.C.
+Gen. Stat. § 46A-22 specifically addresses unknown or unlocatable parties and authorizes publication when the petitioner shows due diligence.

-3. Hearing setting while service is pending: A hearing date may be requested or tentatively set, but many clerks will require proof that all necessary parties have been served (or properly served by publication) before holding a first merits hearing on entitlement to partition or partition by sale.
-If interim relief is needed (for example, access, preservation, or payment issues), a party can seek an order under the partition statutes, but the written application must be served on the other parties and the hearing mechanics depend on whether someone timely requests a hearing after service of that application.
+- Hearing setting while service is pending: A hearing date may be requested or tentatively set, but many clerks will require proof that all necessary parties have been served (or properly served by publication) before holding a first merits hearing on entitlement to partition or partition by sale.
+If interim relief is needed (for example, access, preservation, or payment issues), a party can seek an order under the partition statutes, but the written application must be served on the other parties.
+Under N.C.
+Gen. Stat. § 46A-28, a hearing is triggered if a person served files a response in opposition or requests a hearing within 10 days after service of the application; otherwise, the court may decide the application without a hearing.

 Exceptions & Pitfalls

-• Interim relief without proper notice: Even when seeking interim orders in a partition case, the application typically must be served on the other parties as required by statute, and local practice may require a notice of hearing and proof of service before the clerk will hear it.
+- Interim relief without proper notice: Even when seeking interim orders in a partition case, the written application typically must be served on the other parties as required by statute, and local practice may require a notice of hearing and proof of service before the clerk will hear it.

 For more detail on logistics and local practice around calendaring, see schedule a hearing date for a partition case and what happens at the first hearing in a partition case.